On Low-rank Trace Regression under General Sampling Distribution: Introduction

 \paragraph{Contributions.} Our paper extends the above literature, and makes the following contributions:

-\begin{enumerate} \item[(i)] We introduce a general notion of spikiness and rank for $\bBstar$, and construct error bounds (building on analysis of \cite{klopp2014noisy}) for the estimation error of a large family of estimators.
-Our main contribution is a general recipe for proving the well-known restricted strong convexity (RSC) condition, defined in \S \ref{sec:trace-reg}.
+\begin{enumerate} \item[(i)] We introduce a general notion of spikiness for $\Param$, and construct error bounds (building on the analysis of \cite{klopp2014noisy}) for the estimation error of a large family of estimators.
+Our main contribution is a general recipe for proving the well-known restricted strong convexity (RSC) condition, defined in \cref{sec:trace-reg}.

-\item[(ii)] Next, we prove the first (to the best of our knowledge) error bound for the cross-validated version of our family of estimators.
-Specifically, all bounds in the literature for the matrix estimation, as well as our bounds in (i), require the regularization parameter $\lambda$ to be larger than a constant multiple of $\normOp{\sum_{i=1}^{n}\eps_i\bX_i}$, which is not feasible in practice due to lack of access to $\{\eps_i\}_{i=1}^n$.
-In fact, instead of using these ``theory-inspired'' estimators, practitioners select $\lambda$ via cross-validation.
-We prove that this cross-validated estimator satisfies similar error bounds as the ones in (i).
-We also show, via simulations, that the cross-validated estimator outperforms the ``theory-inspired'' estimators, and is nearly as good as the oracle estimator that chooses $\lambda$ by having knowledge of $\bB^*$.
+\item[(ii)] Next, we prove the first error bound (to the best of our knowledge) for the cross-validated version of the above family of estimators.
+Specifically, all bounds in for matrix estimation in the literature, as well as our bounds in (i), require the regularization parameter $\lambda$ to be larger than a constant multiple of the operator norm of $\sum_{i=1}^{n}\Noise_i\bX_i$, which is not feasible in practice due to lack of access to $\{\Noise_i\}_{i=1}^n$.
+In fact, instead of using these theory-inspired estimators, practitioners select $\lambda$ via cross-validation.
+We prove that this cross-validated estimator satisfies similar error bounds to the ones in (i).
+We also show, via simulations on real and synthetic data, that the cross-validated estimator outperforms the theory-inspired estimators, and is nearly as good as the oracle estimator that chooses $\lambda$ based on its knowledge of $\bB^*$.

-We note that the literature on analysis of the cross-validated estimators \cite{kale2011crossvalidation,kumar2013nearoptimal,aboumoustafa2017apriori} does not apply to our setting since they require the estimation algorithm enjoy certain stability criteria.
-However, establishing this criteria for our case is highly non-trivial for two reasons: (a) we are studying a family of algorithm and not a specific algorithm, and (b) stability is unknown to hold even for a single low-rank matrix estimation method (including both convex or non-convex optimization)\footnote{One may be able to analyze the cross-validated estimator for the convex relaxation case by extending the analysis of \cite{chetverikov2016crossvalidated} which is for LASSO.
-But even if that would be possible, it would be only for a single estimator based on convex relation, and not the larger family of estimators we study here.
-In addition, it would be a long proof (for LASSO it is over 30 pages), however our proof is only few pages.}.
+We note that existing analyses of cross-validated estimators \citep[e.g.,][]{kale2011crossvalidation,kumar2013nearoptimal,aboumoustafa2017apriori} do not apply to our setting since they impose certain stability criteria on the estimation algorithm.
+However, establishing these criteria in our case is highly non-trivial for two reasons.
+First, we are studying a family of algorithms and not a specific algorithm.
+Second, it is not known whether stability holds even for a single low-rank matrix estimation method (including both convex and non-convex optimization).\footnote{In the convex relaxion case, it might be possible to analyze the cross-validated estimator by extending the analysis of \cite{chetverikov2016crossvalidated} for the LASSO estimator.
+But even if such an extension is possible, it would be only for a single estimator, and not the larger family of estimators we study here.
+In addition, it would be a long proof (the proof for the LASSO estimator is over 30 pages), whereas our proof is only a few pages.}